Gem Profile- Tiger Eye

 Dale Armstrong's Gem Profile- Tiger Eye - , General Education, , Tiger Eye perfume bottle

-Tiger eye is found mainly in South Africa, Australia, India, Arizona, California, and China.
-However, there are also a couple of different tiger eye forms that you may not have associated with the original material.
-Discovered in Western Australia in the 1970s, opaque tiger "iron" is a composite of bright brown/gold tiger eye with artistic bands of red jasper and metallic hematite; sometimes labeled Australian Tiger Eye, or tiger eye jasper.
+Discovered in Western Australia in the 1970s, opaque tiger "iron" is a composite of bright brown/gold tiger eye, red jasper, and metallic hematite.
+It is sometimes labeled as Australian Tiger Eye or tiger eye jasper.

-Joani Mullan created this rich necklace and earring set using a combination of red tiger eye, blue tiger eye, and gold tiger eye beads, and copper wire.
+Joani Mullan created this rich necklace and earring set using red, blue, and gold tiger eye beads with copper wire.

 Dale Armstrong's Gem Profile- Tiger Eye - , General Education, , Tiger Eye and copper wire necklace

-Some nice designer cabochons made of blue Pietersite from China.
+Some designer cabochons made of blue Pietersite from China.
 Private collection, Dale Armstrong.

-While shopping at Cloud's Jamboree (then in Quartzite, AZ) I found a beautiful metallic looking brown and gold material that was labeled Pietersite.
-Obviously I brought some back for my husband to play with and I still have these (now rare) cabochons!
+While shopping at Cloud's Jamboree (formerly in Quartzite, AZ), I found a beautiful metallic brown and gold material labeled Pietersite.
+I brought some home for my husband to play with and still have these now-rare cabochons.

 Dale Armstrong's Gem Profile- Tiger Eye - , General Education, , Pietersite cabochons